Cycinter/hugo-theme-dream/README.md

 # Modification of this fork
 1. Remove avatar and author in the card container.
-And tags instead in asset/css/output.css
+And tags instead.
+Modified file layouts\_default\summary.html
-2. Modify container width with 90% in file asset/css/output.css
+2. Modify container width with 90%.
+Modified in file asset/css/output.css

 --- orginal theme ---
 # 🌱 hugo-theme-dream